ClojureBridge/organizing/Finding-space-sponsors-volunteers-and-students.md

 You can also contact the [ClojureBridge mailing list](https://groups.google.com/forum/#!forum/clojurebridge-workshops) for ideas and help with sponsorship.

-To figure out how much you'll need to fundraise, check out the [sample budget](Sample-Budget.md).
+For more information about funding, check out the [Money Things](Money-Things.md).

 <a name="set_date"/>
 ## Set a date and time